|

 List of axioms - Wikipedia

-This is a list of axioms as that term is understood in mathematics.
 In epistemology, the word axiom is understood differently; see axiom and self-evidence.
 Individual axioms are almost always part of a larger axiomatic system.
+Together with the axiom of choice (see below), these are the de facto standard axioms for contemporary mathematics or set theory.

 AXIOM | English meaning - Cambridge Dictionary